datarobot/datarobot-user-models/model_templates/flask_extension_httpauth/README.md

 **Important**: You can only extend the web server when running it _without_ the `--production` flag (or `PRODUCTION=1` environment variable).

-To run this example locally with, use the following command with paths relative to `./datarobot-user-models`:
+To run this example locally, use the following command with paths relative to `./datarobot-user-models`:

 ```
 drum server --docker public_dropin_environments/python3_sklearn --code-dir model_templates/python3_sklearn_flask_ext/ --target-type regression --address localhost:8080